-O-ring seals are used to make dynamic seals on reciprocating or rotating machinery, including pistons, cylinders and rotating shafts.
-When the o-ring is working as a seal between two moving pieces, such as those just described, a lubricant is necessary to protect the o-ring from quick and steady deterioration.
-Other protective measures for o-rings include a thin Teflon sleeve, since its strength can protect a weaker but more flexible rubber from wear and corrosion.
-O-ring seals can sustain a wide range of pressures, temperatures and tolerances.
+O-ring seals are used to make dynamic seals on reciprocating or rotating machinery, including pistons, cylinders, and rotating shafts.
+When the O-ring is working as a seal between two moving pieces, such as those just described, a lubricant is necessary to protect the O-ring from quick and steady deterioration.
+Other protective measures for O-rings include a thin Teflon sleeve, since its strength can protect a weaker but more flexible rubber from wear and corrosion.
+O-ring seals can sustain a wide range of pressures, temperatures, and tolerances.
 Depending on the material they are made of and the industry they are employed in, their working lives differ in length.
-Aviation, automotive, aerospace, food and beverage, chemical processing, water treatment, industrial manufacturing and oil refineries are all industries that make steady use of o-rings and the products that require their seal.
-The production of o-rings is simply heat, mold and cool, although a few styles require curing or die cutting.
-Such a simple product is never-the-less complex in its precise and useful design that is very important to many industries.

 Many industries make use of O-rings and the products that require their seal, including: